julianchurchill/sxq-to-midi/README.md

 # Done

+- Fixed - Track offset is not relative to the other tracks anymore - they all start the first note at 0 or an incorrect offset.
+See broken lead example.
+    - ✅introduced in "started work on reading and writing MIDI volume automation events" commit id 1f9a81245cde225d9f2a20c3c794dd80dc4bfb8a from 13:28 29/12/2025
 - Only extract MIDI tracks that have notes or automation events in them
 - Handle tempo (not in a special track 0 conductor track if possible)
 - Handle time signature (not in a special track 0 conductor track if possible)